Grand Tunis

 Grand Tunis or Greater Tunis (Arabic: تونس الكبرى, French: Grand Tunis) is the largest metropolitan area in Tunisia, centered on the country's capital Tunis.
-It consists of four governorates: Tunis, Ariana, Manouba and Ben Arous.
+It consists of four governorates: Tunis, Ariana, Manouba, and Ben Arous.
 According to the 2004 population census, the area of Grand Tunis is home to 2,247,800 people.
+Recent estimates suggest it is home to over 2.8 million people, which makes Tunis by far the largest city in the country and its economical and cultural hub.